Corcu Loígde: French wine

 Corcu Loígde trade with France dates from the Middle Ages.
 The Ó hEidirsceoils are known from an early time to have had a trading fleet active along the French Atlantic Coast in the Bay of Biscay, as far south as Gascony, importing wine back to their region and into Munster.

 Hennessy Cognac

-After serving as a mercenary for Louis XV of France, the Corcu Loígde nobleman Richard Hennessy would establish his famous Hennessy Cognac on land given him by the king in compensation.
+After serving as a mercenary for Louis XV of France, the Corcu Loígde nobleman Richard Hennessy would establish his famous Hennessy Cognac on land given to him by the king in compensation.
 Several of his descendants have gone on to distinguish themselves in French politics, notably Jean Hennessy.